aivant/ShapeLinker/README.md

 The main code is adapted from [Reinvent v3.2](https://github.com/MolecularAI/Reinvent) to include the shape alignment scoring.

 ## Requirements
-* Multi-parameter optimization using shape alignment requires two different conda environment (see below).
+* Multi-parameter optimization using shape alignment requires two different conda environments (see below).
 * Only works on Cuda-enabled GPU.
+* The code was tested on Debian 10 only.

 ### Installation
 1. Create ShapeLinker conda environment